gromacs/gromacs/docs/dev-manual/doxygen.rst

 Documentation flavors
 ---------------------

-The |Gromacs| source tree is set up to produce three different levels of Doxygen
+The |Gromacs| source tree is set up to produce several different levels of Doxygen
 documentation:

 1. Public API documentation (suffix ``-user``), which documents functions and